America's Definitive Marine Engine Magazine

 Boating is significantly more pleasurable when your engine is in perfect tune - when it fires with the first turn of the key, when idling is smooth and when acceleration is razor-sharp.
 Keeping your outboard or inboard in tune has become easier of late because of technological advances.
 For example, most ignition systems nowadays are breaker-less, so gap and timing settings are things of the past.
-Basically, most of the work required to maintain an engine can be accomplished by even a moderately skilled do-it-yourselfer.
-Here are some tips that will improve your skills.
+Basically, most of the work required to maintain an engine can be accomplished by even a moderately skilled Do-It-Yourselfer.
+With that in mind, here are some tips that will improve your wrench bending skills.

 Begin at the beginning.
 If the starting-battery voltage is low, then cranking may be slow, preventing a clean start.
 A shortfall of as little as one volt can make a big difference.
 If your boat remains idle for weeks on end, you should have your marina periodically trickle-charge the battery.
 If the battery is more than three or four years old, and has suffered neglect over that time period, you should consider replacing it.
 It's also important to maintain the battery.
 Keep the terminal posts clean of corrosion that can bleed voltage.
 A simple coat of grease holds the green stuff at bay.
 Periodically wash the battery top, because dirt can also rob voltage.